As we make the most of precious daylight hours, let’s treasure our wildlife and special places, and keep ourselves safe.

 On this page:

-In autumn it gets colder in the hills and mountains and daylight starts reducing.
-Visit the following pages to ensure you make the most of your time in nature and keep yourself safe.
+Visit the following pages to make the most of your time in nature and keep yourself safe.
+It’s also a good idea to contact or visit one of our visitor centres before you head out.

 Contact your nearest DOC visitor centre for the latest information and our best tips for your visit to New Zealand's conservation areas.

 Find out when and where you can light fires at huts, campsites and in the backcountry on public conservation land.

 Build your favourite heritage site from the Wellington/Kāpiti region in Lego (or similar toy blocks), send us a photo and you'll be in to win some great Lego prizes.